Baahubali: The Beginning: Plot

+Twenty-five years prior, following the sudden demise of Mahishmati's ruler, King Vikramadeva, his sister-in-law, Shivagami Devi, assumes supreme regency over the unstable kingdom.
+She raises both her biological son, Bhallaladeva, and Vikramadeva's orphaned son, Amarendra Baahubali, with equal affection, declaring that the throne will eventually be awarded to whichever prince proves more worthy.
+While Bhallaladeva grows into an arrogant and power-hungry warrior under the toxic influence of his physically disabled father, Bijjaladeva, Amarendra Baahubali wins the adoration of the populace through his deep compassion, humility, and natural leadership.

+The rivalry between the princes reaches a critical turning point when Mahishmati faces an apocalyptic invasion by the savage, language-less Kalakeya tribe.
+Shivagami commands both princes to lead separate divisions of the royal army, promising the crown to the warrior who slays the Kalakeya chieftain, Inkoshi.
+Throughout the brutal warfare, Bhallaladeva uses a ruthless, mechanical chariot that massacres innocent civilian shields to clear his path, whereas Baahubali employs ingenious tactics and risks his life to protect his soldiers and the hostage populace.
+Although Bhallaladeva ultimately secures the physical kill of the Kalakeya chieftain, Shivagami officially names Amarendra Baahubali as the future Emperor of Mahishmati, citing his unmatched moral courage, humanity, and defense of the people.

+In the present, deeply moved by the tale of Amarendra Baahubali's greatness, Sivudu and his foster parents eagerly ask to meet him.
+Tears streaming down his face, Kattappa delivers a shocking confession: Amarendra Baahubali was backstabbed and murdered years ago, and he was the one who killed him.

 Production

 I was about 7 years old when I started reading comics called Amar Chitra Katha that are published in India.
 They're not about a superhero, but they encompass all the stories of India, the folklore, the mythology, everything.
 But most of these stories are about Indian historical figures.
 I was fascinated by the forts, the battles, the kings, I not only used to read those stories but I kept telling those stories to my friends in my own way.

 — — Rajamouli, on the inspiration for making Baahubali.

 Baahubali: The Beginning was produced in the Telugu film industry and filmed in both Telugu and Tamil languages simultaneously.
+Distant shots, however, were only shot in Telugu and dubbed in Tamil.
 As of July 2015, the film series was considered the most expensive in India.